Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 Helping tailor content to audience needs

-Community managers can take their deep knowledge of community members and help create powerful social proof content.
-For example, individual customer reviews and feedback can be made into engaging posts.
+Community managers can use their deep knowledge of community members to help create powerful and engaging social proof content.
+For example, individual customer reviews and feedback can be turned into engaging posts.

-While creating content is not usually a part of community management, these managers help social media managers tailor content to the audience's needs since they know what the hidden, hot topics are.
+While creating content is not usually part of community management, these managers help social media managers tailor content to the target audience's needs since they know the hidden hot topics.

 Tracking performance